ElisabettaGrandi/cyberSecProject/home.md

 ![Figure 1: File Upload](images/fileUpload.png)

 ### Phase 4 - Listening Session
 In order to execute RCE, a listening session has to be opened.
-In a new terminal, using `nc` (NetCat) command with the following flags on:
+In a new terminal, using `nc` (NetCat) command with the following flags on (a common combination):
 ```bash
 nc -lvnp 4444
 ```